auroha/Data-Science-Portfolio/README.md

 - ### Data Analysis & Visualization with R
    - [Black Friday |  Analytics Vidhya ](http://rpubs.com/LeeJunHan/454168) : Predicting sales based on cutomer attribute.
 Data was retrieved from Analytics Vidhya as a practice problem.
 Extensive EDA with Linear Regression and Decision Trees machine learning algorithms.
    - [Moneyball | Seanlehman.com](http://rpubs.com/LeeJunHan/453841) : Replacing lost players as an Auckland A's Manager.
-Used linear programming package to narrow down the best replacement.
+Used linear programming to narrow down the best replacements.
    - [Corruption and Human Development | The Economist](http://rpubs.com/LeeJunHan/453686) : Replicating the Corrosive corruption Article graph released by the Economist in 2011, plotting the Human Development Index and Corruption Perception Index.